heschmat/data-engineering-projects/data-modeling-with-Apache-Cassandra/README.md

 ## File Descriptions
-`helper.py` helper functions to drop, create and populate the tables.
+- `helper.py` helper functions to drop, create and populate the tables.
-`etl.ipynb` Iterates through each event file  and generates a single csv file - `event_datafile_new.csv`.
+- `etl.ipynb` Iterates through each event file  and generates a single csv file - `event_datafile_new.csv`.
 This notebook contains detailed instructions about the ETL processes for each of the tables.
-`event_datafile_new.csv`
+- `event_datafile_new.csv` This file is the centralized file generated from a `event_data`.